aazahrou/aspirethemes.github.io/_docs/nubia-ghost.md

 ### Static Pages

-In order to create a static page, you create a new post, just like you would any other post.
-Once you have opened up the new post, there is a cog wheel icon next to where it says "Save Draft" or "Update Post" depending on if you have published the post or not.
+In order to create a static page, you can create a new post, and once you have opened up the new post, there is a cog wheel icon next to where it says "Save Draft" or "Update Post" depending on if you have published the post or not.
 Click on that cog, and check the "Turn this post into a static page" box.
 This will convert your post to a static page.

 ![static page](/images/docs/ghost/shared/staticpage.png)